puresyntax71/blog/content/post/vim-vdebug-lando-drupal.md

 ## Debugging

 Consider the scenario where you are viewing a node and wanted to debug the method `\Drupal\node\Entity\Node::getType()`.
-To start debugging, open the file `core/modules/node/src/Entity/Node.php` and set a breakpoint using <kbd>F10</kbd>, start the debugger using <kbd>F5</kbd>, and finally visit the a single node.
+To start debugging, open the file `core/modules/node/src/Entity/Node.php` and set a breakpoint using <kbd>F10</kbd>, start the debugger using <kbd>F5</kbd>, and finally visit a single node.

 I'm not entirely sure of the actual definitions for step debugging although in my own words, I can probably explain them like these: